orhun/zps/README.md

 cd example/ && gcc -O3 -Wall zproc.c -o zproc && ./zproc
 ```

 **zps** aims to list the running processes at a particular time with stats and indicate the zombie processes on this list.
-It can also reap these zombie processes automatically if `--reap` argument is provided.
-There's also `--lreap` argument for reaping zombie processes after listing.
+It can also reap these zombie processes automatically based on the arguments provided (by default using `SIGTERM`).
 See [usage](https://github.com/orhun/zps#usage) for more information.
 Technically, **zps** reads process stats from [/proc](https://www.tldp.org/LDP/Linux-Filesystem-Hierarchy/html/proc.html) filesystem and uses [C POSIX library](https://en.wikipedia.org/wiki/C_POSIX_library) to handle listing, sending signals and other operations.

 <details>